Ginza Yiseyoshi Store Owner

 GREETING

-Welcome to the website of Ginza Iseyoshi.
+Welcome to the website of Ginza Yiseyoshi.

-While valuing traditional patterns and motifs, we offer products and goods with a sense of beauty and "Tokyo-ness" and "Ginza-ness" inherited from our predecessors.
-Since 2007, we have also been holding "Small Japanese Courses in Ginza" to share our love of Japanese culture.
+While valuing traditional patterns and motifs, we offer products and goods with a sense of beauty and “Tokyo-ness” and “Ginza-ness” inherited from our predecessors.
+Since 2007, we have been holding “Small Japanese Courses in Ginza” to share our love of Japanese culture.
+We introduce Japanese culture centering on kimonos to beginners as well as advanced kimono wearers and customers from overseas.
+Please feel free to contact us.

 Profile